flatcar/flatcar-linux-update-operator/README.md

 # Flatcar Linux Update Operator

-Flatcar Linux Update Operator is a node reboot controller for Kubernetes running Flatcar Linux images.
+Flatcar Linux Update Operator is a node reboot controller for Kubernetes running Flatcar Container Linux images.
 When a reboot is needed after updating the system via [update_engine](https://github.com/coreos/update_engine), the operator will drain the node before rebooting it.